I'm told I got my first fishing pole when I was

 A

 guide is a mentor.
-All the
+Much the

 knowledge I possess about crappie fishing was learned from others.
 I